Texas Adoption Law

 Scenario B: Stepparent Adoption

 Stepparents can ask to adopt children without terminating the rights of both biological parents.
 In stepparent adoptions, a biological parent may keep his/her parental rights if he/she is married to the stepparent seeking adoption.
 In this situation, the parental rights of the other parent must still be terminated to make room for the adoptive parent.
+See more here on stepparent adoption.

 Families who want to share parenting responsibilities between both biological parents and stepparents might consider filing a SAPCR instead of an adoption.